 - Start Talking About It There is a tendency to feel embarrassed about your panic attacks and try to fight them.
 When you're out in public - or even sitting there alone - and you start to feel like something is wrong, the tendency is to try to push it away and fix it yourself.
 But those with anxiety struggle within being too much "in their own head."
 You need to get out of your own thoughts as much as possible.
 So be okay talking to those around you about it, or calling someone you trust and letting them know how you're feeling.

 - Healthy Lifestyles Maintaining a healthy lifestyle is also a crucial part of overcoming your anxiety.
-Diet plays a big role, and you need to make sure you're getting enough vitamins since vitamin deficiencies can cause some discomforts that may trigger panic attacks.
-But sleep is perhaps most important.
+Diet plays a big role.
+It is important to make sure you're meeting your daily recommendations for vitamins and minerals.
+Sleep is also very important.
 Sleep debt causes a host of problems that tend to trigger panic attacks, like headaches, weak muscles, and trouble focusing.
-Healthy living really is an important part of overcoming panic.

-- Let Yourself Have the Attack One of the toughest things you can do is also one of the most important.
-You need to be okay with having panic attacks.
+- Let Yourself Have the Attack One of the toughest things you can do is also one of the most important—accepting your panic attacks.
 That means if you find that you get panic attacks when you go to the mall, for example, then you have to still go to the mall when you need to without avoiding it just because you get panic attacks there.
-Be okay with the idea that a panic attack will happen.
+Be okay with the idea that a panic attack could happen.
 When/if it does, wait it out, and then immediately go on with your day.